 Most people with hepatitis C can be cured.
 Treatment includes taking medicine by mouth.
 It is faster and more effective than ever before.
 Treatment will decrease or eliminate your risk of getting complications from the hepatitis C virus.
 You can do the following:

-Follow up with your healthcare provider.
+- Follow up with your healthcare provider.
 Learn more about your condition and how to keep yourself healthy.
-Ask about treatments that may help your body fight HCV.
+Ask about treatments that may help your body fight hepatitis C virus (HCV).

-Avoid things that can make hepatitis C worse.
-Drinking alcohol makes you much more likely to have health problems related to hepatitis C. So does using certain medications and supplements.
+- Avoid things that can make hepatitis C worse.
+Drinking alcohol makes you much more likely to have health problems related to hepatitis C. So does using certain medicines and supplements.
 By avoiding these, you can greatly increase your chances of staying healthy.

-Protect others from becoming infected.
-Learn how HCV (hepatitis C virus) spreads from one person to another.
+- Protect others from becoming infected.
+Learn how HCV spreads from one person to another.
 Then take steps to keep from spreading the virus to people around you.

 Talking to others with hepatitis C may help you feel more in control.
-Join a support group or log on to the Internet.
-Try the resources below for more information:
+Join a support group or try the resources below for more information.

 Centers for Disease Control and Prevention: 800-232-4636 www.cdc.gov/hepatitis